 There is no annual open enrollment season.
-During your Medigap Open Enrollment Period and Guaranteed Issue periods the companies must sell you a Medigap policy without underwriting.
-At other times insurance companies can underwrite (consider your medical history) and refuse your application or make you wait for pre-existing conditions to be covered.
+During your Medigap Open Enrollment Period and Guaranteed Issue periods companies may not refuse to sell you a Medigap policy because of your medical history.
+At other times insurance companies may underwrite (consider your medical history) and refuse your application or make you wait for pre-existing conditions to be covered.

-About Medigap (Medicare Supplement) Plans
+About Medigap/Medicare Supplement Plans